nirav1011/M25baja-daq-telemetry/README.md

      README, and reviewers read it as a direct signal of engineering judgment.
 Two or three honest items beat ten generic ones.
 Some starting points, keep what's true: -->

-- **Timestamp discipline.** Sensor timestamps come from the ESP32's clock with no correction against GPS time, so long runs accumulate drift against absolute time.
-  Disciplining the loop to GPS PPS would fix this cheaply.
-- **Framing robustness.** The serial protocol between ESP32 and Pi has no sequence numbers or CRC, so a corrupted frame is silently accepted rather than dropped.
-- **Link characterization.** The radio link was validated by "it worked at the test site" rather than by a measured range and packet-loss curve.
-That measurement should have come before competition, not after.

 ---

 ## Attribution